code-bluecomment/code-bluecomment.github.io/_posts/2020-06-25-structure-of-an-angular-application.markdown

 ---
 layout: post
-title: "Structure of an Angular Application"
+title: "Understanding the Structure of an Angular Application: A Developer’s Guide"
 date: 2020-06-25 05:46:00 +0200
 comments: true
 published: true